 Mexico!
 In a narrow four to three victory, Mexico just barely comes out ahead.

 If you’re trying to choose between Mexico or Peru, the honest answer is that they’re both amazing countries and it really just depends on what you’re looking for.

 If you’re a nature lover, Peru is the obvious answer.
 If you want to travel more long term and live and work abroad, Mexico is a better choice.
 For vacations, both are pretty even – history buffs will love Cusco and Machu Picchu while Mexico is better for all-inclusive resorts, partying, and relaxing on a beach.

 Only you can decide between Peru or Mexico, but I hope this guide helps you find the right country for your trip!

 Ready to go?
-Start planning your trip with the complete Mexico Series to explore more than 40 articles covering what to eat, drink, do, and discover throughout the country.
-Then compare flight prices on Skyscanner to find the best deals and turn your Mexico dream trip into reality!
+Use Skyscanner to book the cheapest flights to your destination and then browse furnished apartments and unique stays on Airbnb or check out the top hotels on Booking.com.
+Then, start planning your trip with the complete Mexico Series to explore more than 40 articles covering what to eat, drink, do, and discover throughout the country.

 This article is part of the Latin America Smackdown Series.
 Read the rest below: